hopythonusergroup/2024-pyho-conference/docs/about.md

 We adhere to and follow the <a href="https://policies.python.org/python.org/code-of-conduct/" target="_blank">**PSF Code of Conduct**</a>

+## Diversity and Inclusion

+> The Python Software Foundation and the global Python community welcome and encourage participation by everyone.
+Our community is based on mutual respect, tolerance, and encouragement, and we are working to help each other live up to these principles.
+We want our community to be more diverse: whoever you are, and whatever your background, we welcome you.

+***We adhere strictly to the Diversity Statement from [ThePSF](https://www.python.org/psf/diversity/)***

+**But most importantly:**

+<mark>We aim at fostering an inclusive, respectful conference environment, promoting participation from diverse backgrounds, and promoting inclusivity.</mark>

 ## Reporting

 Report any misconduct or incidents to organizers or send us an email via [ho@pythonghana.org](mailto:ho@pythonghana.org)